BirgerK/docker-apache-letsencrypt/README.md

 $ docker run -d --name apache-ssl birgerk/apache-letsencrypt
 ```

-Now you have locally an apache running, which get's it SSL-certificates from Let's Encrypt.
+Now you have locally an apache running, which gets it SSL-certificates from Let's Encrypt.

 The image will get letsencrypt-certificates on first boot.
 A cron-job renews the existing certificates automatically, so you don't have to care about it.